goethite/gostint/_docs/0010_Overview.md

   can be ensured to be run in production with that exact same version (including any/all dependencies).
-* Terraform infrastructure-as-code projects, again run in a container with the exact same tested version of terraform.
+* Terraform infrastructure-as-code projects, again run in a container with the exact same tested version of Terraform.
 * Kubectl / Helm charts with a KUBECONFIG injected from Vault and ensured to run with the correct versions of the tools.
 * Powershell scripts (in Ubuntu containers) for windows automations.